How to Build a Double-Fence Gate

 Measure for the gates.

-• When making the gate frames, plan so that the bottom horizontal frame member will line up with the bottom horizontal fence rail.
-Refer to Fig.1 in the previous page.
-This is important on the gate that requires an offset bottom hinge.
+• When building the gate frames, plan so that the bottom horizontal frame member will line up with the bottom horizontal fence rail.
+Refer to Fig.1 on the previous page.
+This is important for the gate that requires an offset bottom hinge and the attachment of necessary hardware.

 The gate frame and hinge offset block.